ESTA: US Visa-Free Travel Guide

 How long does ESTA approval take?

-Most ESTA applications are approved within minutes, but processing can take up to 72 hours in some cases.
+Most ESTA applications are approved within minutes, but processing can longer in some cases.
+It’s advised to apply at least 72 hours before travel.

 How long is an ESTA valid?

-An approved ESTA is valid for two years or until your passport expires, whichever comes first.
+An approved ESTA is in most cases valid for two years or until your passport expires, whichever comes first.
+Exceptions include nationals of Hungary, who are limited to one year and for a single entry.
+Similarly, for nationals of Brunei, the validity is limited to one year.

 Can I work or study in the US with an ESTA?